jordannholmes/FinalProject/README.md

 Our ultimate goal is to obtain only the unique species names.
 After this we will input this data to Rstudio.
 Steps are as follow:

-1) Remove lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line:
+1) Remove lines with ';' and lines with no taxonomy provided, denoted by a blank line:
 - This is fulfilled through the ***grep*** command.